ZINZINBIN/RL-based-Reactor-Design-Optimization/README.md

     </p>
 </div>

-Our computation code can also provide the designed reactor performance, like lawson condition and the minimum requirements for steady-state operation, as given below.
+Our reactor design computation code can also provide the designed reactor performance, like lawson condition and the minimum requirements for steady-state operation, as given below.
+The below is from the reference design suggested by Friedberg's paper.

 <div>
     <p float = 'left'>